The Warrior and the Sorceress: Similarities with Yojimbo

 According to William Stout, John Broderick asked him to write a sword and sorcery screenplay based on Akira Kurosawa's 1961 Samurai film Yojimbo, which he did, then rewrote to distance the story from that original.
 After a number of rewrites, Broderick took the script and shopped it around.
 Several years later, Stout was surprised to hear that Broderick was making a film based on that script, but without Stout's name on it and without paying Stout.
 Calling up the executive producer, Roger Corman, Stout managed to remedy that situation.
 However, upon watching the finished product, Stout was further surprised to see that Broderick had reverted much of the script to more closely follow its inspiration.

-According to David Carradine's book Spirit of Shaolin, it was clear before production started that the film was going to be a version of Yojimbo, and Carradine talked about it with executive producer Roger Corman:
+According to David Carradine's book Spirit of Shaolin, it was clear before production started that the film was going to be a version of Yojimbo.
+In his autobiography, Carradine recalls calling Corman to express his concerns about the similarity to Yojimbo:

-The Warrior and the Sorceress) was essentially a remake of Yojimbo, the samurai movie by the great Japanese director, Akira Kurosawa.
 I called up Roger and told him I loved the script; but what about the Yojimbo factor.
 Roger said, "Yes, it is rather like Yojimbo."
 I said, "It's not like Yojimbo.
 It is Yojimbo."
 Roger said, "Let me tell you a story.
 When Fistful of Dollars opened in Tokyo, Kurosawa's friends called him up and said 'You must see this picture.'
 Kurosawa said, 'Yes, I understand it is rather like Yojimbo.'
 'No, it's not like Yojimbo, it is Yojimbo.
 You have to sue these people.'
 'I can't sue them', he responded.
 'Why not?'
 'Because' -Kurosawa confessed-, 'Yojimbo is Dashiell Hammett's Red Harvest.'"
 I went for it.

 The story however appears to be apocryphal, as Kurosawa and Toho Studios did in fact successfully sue Sergio Leone.

 Reception

 The Philadelphia Inquirer called it "an unashamedly sordid rehashing - and retrashing - of Akira Kurosawa's samurai classic Yojimbo, via Sergio Leone's A Fistful of Dollars, with a little Star Wars and Conan the Barbarian tossed in for good measure."

 The Los Angeles Times also noted the similarities to Yojimbo and said the film had "awkward action, a general air of determined viciousness and (Carradine excepted) so much overacting that it sometimes seems that a new dramatic style is being forged."

+Stout recalled when he saw the film, "John Broderick had changed all of the dialogue I had sweated over — and the plot as well.
+It turned out that John was really crazy about Yojimbo, so much so that John took what I had written and changed it all back to mirror every single plot point in Yojimbo.
+When I saw the movie, I was mortified.
+It was total, unabashed plagiarism — and it had my name was on it!
+I was pleased and thrilled, though, that David Carradine, my first choice for the lead, was cast as Kain.
+I knew he'd be great."

-Footage of the film later turned up in Wizards of the Lost Kingdom II.
+Footage of The Warrior and the Sorceress was later used by Corman for Wizards of the Lost Kingdom II (1989).